johnousterhout/homa-rfc/draft-ousterhout-tsvwg-homa-00.md

   transmitted unilaterally by the sender, but the scheduled receiver controls the transmission of the scheduled portion by sending *grants*.

 * Homa prioritizes shorter messages over longer ones.
+Specifically, it attempts to approximate SRPT (Shortest Remaining Processing Time first), which favors messages with fewer bytes remaining to transmit.
-It does this in two ways:
+  It does this in several ways:

   * Homa takes advantage of the priority queues in datacenter switches, arranging for shorter messages to use higher-priority queues.
+    The receiver of a message determines the priority for each incoming packet of the message (including unscheduled packets).

   * When multiple messages are inbound to a single receiver, the receiver uses grants to prioritize shorter messages.

+  * When transmit queues build on senders, they use SRPT to prioritize outgoing packets.
+In order to prevent NIC queue buildup, which would damage SRPT, Homa endpoints generally need to implement packet pacing.

+* The packets for a message may be delivered out of order, and receivers MUST reassemble out-of-order messages without requiring retransmission.
+Homa encourages the use of packet spraying for load balancing in the switching fabric.

+* Homa receivers are responsible for detecting lost packets and requesting retransmission.

+* Homa implements "at most once semantics" for RPCs.
+Among other things, this means that the server for an RPC must retain its state for that RPC until the client has received the response message.
+Homa implements an *acknowledgment* mechanism where clients (eventually) inform servers that it is safe for them to reclaim RPC state.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-Commonly used terms in this document are described below.
+Commonly used terms in this document are described below (alphabetical order).

+**Acknowledgment:**
+: A token sent from an RPC's client to its server, indicating that it is safe for the server to delete its state for the RPC.
+There are no packet-level acknowledgments in Homa.

 **Client:**
 : An entity that initiates a Homa RPC: it sends a request message and receives the response.
-This term may refer to either the application that initiates the RPC or the endpoint that implements it.
+This term may refer to either the application that initiates the RPC or to the endpoint that implements it.

 **Endpoint:**
 : An entity that implements the Homa protocol, typically associated with a single network link on a given machine.
-Endpoints can support both clients and servers.
+Endpoints can acts both client and server.

 **Grant:**
 : A token issued by the receiver for a message, which entitles the